 - Establish an effective online instructional persona that is present throughout the course and fosters a sense of collaborative community among learners.

-- Create learner-centered, interactive, online activities that promote student success.
+- Apply research-based principles of instruction to create learner-centered, interactive, online learning activities that promote student success.

 - Develop strategies for managing time, communication, and instructor/student roles in online courses.

 This class is organized around four weekly learning modules.
 Each module features a brief lesson, including reading, discussion, and a small assignment, such as creating a portion of an online syllabus.
 Modules also include examples from the university's online courses and additional resources for exploration.
 Module topics include: